 Also Read: Home Remedies for Jaundice By Dr. Siddharth Gupta

-Foods that should be avoided by someone suffering from typhoid fever are raw vegetables like broccoli, cauliflower, cabbage, dry fruits,raw berries, pineapple, nuts like almonds, pistachios, walnuts and seeds like pumpkin seeds, flax seeds, chia seeds.
+Foods that should be avoided by someone suffering from typhoid fever are raw vegetables like broccoli, cauliflower, cabbage, dry fruits, raw berries, pineapple, nuts like almonds, pistachios, walnuts and seeds like pumpkin seeds, flax seeds, and chia seeds.

-In order to prevent typhoid fever you must drink clean water, keep your surroundings clean and practise good hygiene like wash your hands frequently[1], use alcohol-based sanitizers, avoid drinking untreated water, clean raw fruits and vegetables[1], eat hot foods and get vaccinated.
+In order to prevent typhoid fever, you must drink clean water, keep your surroundings clean and practise good hygiene, like washing your hands frequently[1], using alcohol-based sanitisers, avoiding drinking untreated water, cleaning raw fruits and vegetables[1], eating hot foods and getting vaccinated.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.